Select Page

 Attendance Rates Across School Years

-School attendance in South Australia shows a long-term decline from 2014 to 2022, followed by a partial recovery from 2023 to 2025.
+The line graph indicates that school attendance rates have declined since the COVID-19 pandemic (from 2021), followed by a partial recovery from 2023 to 2025.
 Attendance across Years 1-10 fell from around 92% in 2014-2015 to 85.6% in 2022, before improving to 89% in 2025.
 However, attendance has not returned to pre-COVID levels.

 Attendance is consistently lower among secondary students (Years 7-10) compared to primary students (Years 1-6), indicating lower engagement in the middle and later years.
 This gap persists over time, with older students more likely to disengage from school.